WeAreIconick/CozyMode/readme.txt

 = Can I disable it on certain posts? =

-Currently, Cozy Mode appears on all singular posts and pages.
+Currently, Cozy Mode appears on all blog posts.
 Future versions may include options to disable on specific content types.

 = What browsers are supported? =